hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 bakeries make fresh bread for breakfast, lunch, dinner or a late-night snack.
 Today with globalization, French bread is being prepared across the world.

-French bread is a much loved dinner component.
+French bread is a much-loved dinner component.
 Its crusty top makes it more delicious and adds pleasure at the dining table.
-The French baguette is of a definite shape of the bread with a recommended length with the same type of crispy crust and slits for appropriate movement of gases creating the crumbs and the soft inside thebread.
+The French baguette is of a definite shape of the bread with a recommended length with the same type of crispy crust and slits for appropriate movement of gases creating the crumbs and the soft inside the bread.
-French bread is really good for health too as the French food industry has a rulewhere no preservatives are used to make French bread.
-As a result, the bread can gostale very fast as compared to other commercially prepared foods.
+French bread is really good for health too as the French food industry has a rule where no preservatives are used to make French bread.
+As a result, the bread can go stale very fast as compared to other commercially prepared foods.